Queen Elizabeth History

 The ship remained at layup off Manila Bay until July 2020, in the company of over a dozen other laid up cruise ships.
 By July stage, it was becoming increasingly clear that the 2020 season would be disrupted long term – so the ship finally sailed back to Southampton, via the Suez Canal.

-In the months since, Queen Elizabeth has been laid up at anchorage points off the southern coast of the UK.
-She is not expected to resume service until 2021.
+Queen Elizabeth remained laid up at anchorage points off the southern coast of the UK for the rest of 2020 and much of 2021.
+She was the first Cunarder to resume service, in late 2021.